 Water is an adjuvant for Ashokarishta.
 You should add equal amount of water and Ashokarishta, then take immediately after meal.
 Some medicines are taken with Ashokarishta as per following rule.

 |Dysmenorrhea with constipation||Dantyarishta|

 Ashokarishta might be POSSIBLY SAFE in most women.
 Some women may feel burning sensation after taking this remedy, but this side effect occurs only in women suffering with acidity or heartburn.

 The most common side effect of Ashokarishta is delayed menstruation.

 Ashokarishta may have effects on hormone levels, which may affect adversely in pregnancy.
-Therefore, pregnancy women should avoid using ashokarishta tonic.
-We consider it PROBABLY UNSAFE in Pregnancy.
+Therefore, pregnant women should not use Ashokarishta tonic.
+The safety profile of Ashokarishta during pregnancy is not well-established.